team-dev-docs/devdocsprod-dev-docs/docs/Interactive-Tutorials/Distribute-Your-Interactive-Tutorials.md

 ![distribute_your_interactive_tutorials/step_11](/img/distribute_your_interactive_tutorials/step_11.png)

 Now you have a link to your tutorial ready to share!
-Copy that link and share to through the proper medium and to the proper audience.
+Copy that link and share it through the appropriate medium and to the intended audience.

 ![distribute_your_interactive_tutorials/step_12](/img/distribute_your_interactive_tutorials/step_12.png)

+Remember, the link you've created will allow users to instantly launch an interactive environment with your tutorial pre-configured.
+This can significantly enhance the learning experience for your audience, as they can follow along and experiment in real-time.

+To ensure the best experience for your users, consider the following tips:

+1. Test the link yourself before distributing it widely.
+2. Provide clear instructions on how to use the interactive environment.
+3. Consider adding a brief introduction or context at the beginning of your tutorial.
+4. Encourage feedback from users to continually improve your interactive tutorials.

+By following these steps and best practices, you'll be able to create and distribute engaging, interactive tutorials that help your audience learn and explore your content more effectively.